Blue And Red Hair Dye Mixed (What Color Will You Get?)

 Looking for a Barbie-toned purple, or more of a magenta shade?

-Finding a red that leans towards pink is the key to being left with a true magenta tone.
+Finding a red that leans towards pink is key to ending up with a true magenta tone.

 A hot red with a cooler undertone would be ideal, and blending it with a blue shade that has existing pink or flesh-coloured undertones will help you achieve your perfect shade.